mattpetrie/React-Node-Project-Seed/README.md

 [Flux](http://facebook.github.io/flux/) is Facebook's recommended approach to managing the flow of data in a React component-based application.
 I found Flux's unidirectional data flow to be very intuitive, making reasoning about state and the flow of data relatively straightforward.
 While Flux is more of design pattern than a formal framework, the implementation here is based fairly directly on the implementation described in the official Flux docs.
 By managing application state in stores and keeping most business logic out of view components, most aspects of the application are able to remain highly decoupled.

 ### Less
 Stylesheets are written with [Less](http://lesscss.org/).
 If you prefer Sass, the the project can be converted by swapping the webpack less-loader for [sass-loader](https://github.com/jtangelder/sass-loader).
+However, node-sass currently has [issues supporting Node v0.12 and io.js] which require it to be rebuilt from the latest source rather than installed via npm.
+Sass support can also be achieved by using Node v0.10.* instead.

 ## Testing
 Tests can be run with `$ gulp test`.
 All files ending in `-spec.js` or `-spec.jsx` in the `./src` directory will be detected, bundled, and run automatically by the test runner.